-Almost every school in the borough closed either partially or entirely on 30 March due to joint action by local Unison and the NUT.
+Almost every school in the borough closed either partially or entirely on the 30th of March due to joint action by local Unison and the NUT.
 After picket lines were held, several hundred people assembled at Weavers Fields for a march to a rally at the London Muslim Centre.
 I’d walked some of the way with my school through our neighbourhood.
 Kids were on our megaphone all the way, other kids leaned out of windows to cheer us, cars beeped, and we got escorted off the premises of Canary Wharf to one of my kids leading a chant of “you’ve got loads of money”.

 We were en route to support workers at another school where the head had been leading a campaign of intimidation against strikers.
 We met the workers of a Sure Start children’s centre holding a formidable picket line — this was one of many highlights, as we all cheered in riotous solidarity.
 Before we knew it, about 2,000 people had taken to the streets, the majority of them women, many of whom had never struck or demonstrated before.
 The demonstration, full of school bands and workers with their kids marching as service users as well as providers, felt massive, was incredibly loud and lively, and got loads of public support.
 Another of my kids appeared out of nowhere, clutched my hand and said in an awestruck whisper “I’ve never seen anything like it.”